sib-swiss/sparql-llm/README.md

 > [!WARNING]
 >
-> **Experimental entities indexing**: it can take a lot of time to generate embeddings for entities.
+> **Experimental entities indexing**: it can take a lot of time to generate embeddings for millions of entities.
 So we recommend to run the script to generate embeddings on a machine with GPU (does not need to be a powerful one, but at least with a GPU, checkout [fastembed GPU docs](https://qdrant.github.io/fastembed/examples/FastEmbed_GPU/) to install the GPU drivers and dependencies)
 >
 > ```sh
 > docker compose -f compose.dev.yml up vectordb -d